 3. Established products

-Developing and executing lifecycle management strategies, these projects include disease awareness strategy development; lifecycle management strategy; line extension; generics/end-of-lifecycles strategies; re-growth strategies; HCP marketing, promotional analytics, and data visualization; and customer engagement analyses.
+To help develop and execute lifecycle management strategies for established products, independent commercial talent are helping companies with projects such as disease awareness strategy development; lifecycle management strategy; line extension; generics/end-of-lifecycles strategies; re-growth strategies; HCP marketing, promotional analytics, and data visualization; and customer engagement analyses.

 Example project:

-Measuring performance and innovating across new and established products, projects include digital therapeutics, digital health strategy, big data analytics, electronic medical record (EMR) and electronic health record (EHR) data analytics, advanced analytics forecasting, KPI and data visualization, data and technology strategy, and real-word data (RWD)/real-word evidence (RWE).
+To achieve their goals, commercial organizations must increase their focus on measuring performance and innovating across new and established products.
+In this area, independent commercial talent can help on projects such as digital therapeutics, digital health strategy, big data analytics, electronic medical record (EMR) and electronic health record (EHR) data analytics, advanced analytics forecasting, KPI and data visualization, data and technology strategy, and real-word data (RWD)/real-word evidence (RWE).

 Example project: